Contact Us

 November

-14 - Birthday of His Royal Highness The Prince of Wales
+14 - Birthday of His Majesty The King

 * Anzac Day is New Zealand's national day for commemorating those who have served this country in times of war, and the New Zealand Flag should be flown at the top of the flagpole.
 However, at places where commemorative services are held, it is appropriate for the flag to be lowered to half-mast for the duration of a memorial service as a sign of respect.